Vulnerable-applications-for-android/VulnerableAndroidApplication/Walkthroughs/Vulnerable Content Provider.md

 ## What is a Content Provider in Android?
-A Content Provider object manages the access to a centreal repository of data.
+A Content Provider object manages the access to a centreal repository of data such as an SQLite database.
 Content Providers can be used so multiple apps have a consistant way of accessing the same data.
 An example would be havine a Content Provider for accessing photos so multiple apps can access the photos with ease.
 Content Providers, when used correctly, provide secruity too data which you wish to share with certain other apps or widgets.

 When using Content Providers in an app you must declare the Content Provider within the manifest file for that project.